 Life Insurance Post-Claims Underwriting

 When a loved one with a life insurance policy passes away, the last thing beneficiaries in mourning need is a dispute with the insurance company.
-If a life insurance policy has been in effect for less than two years, however, the insurance company will likely do everything possible to delay and deny life insurance claims.
+If a life insurance policy has been in effect for less than two years, however, the insurance company will likely do everything possible to delay and deny the life insurance claim.

-As a result, beneficiaries may find themselves in an unexpected battle with the insurance company instead of receiving the funds that are legally deserved because of an insurer’s post-claims underwriting investigation.
+As a result, beneficiaries may find themselves in an unexpected battle with the insurance company instead of receiving the funds that are legally due because of an insurer’s post-claims underwriting investigation.

 What Is a Post-Claims Underwriting Investigation?

 As the name implies, a post-claims underwriting investigation occurs after a claim has been filed.
-Once a beneficiary files the claim, only then will the insurance company procure relevant information and make an underwriting decision.
+Once a beneficiary files the claim, only then will the insurance company procure relevant information and revist its original underwriting decision.

 Factors like the applicant’s health, background and other pertinent information are considered before a final underwriting decision is made.
 Ordinarily, the underwriting process is completed before the insured’s policy is issued and takes effect, not after a claim is filed.

 Why Would an Insurance Company Conduct a Post-Claims Underwriting Investigation?

-It is a fact that insurance companies are relying on good Florida law as their justification for searching the insured’s application.
-Section 627.409 of The Florida Statutes allows the insurer to deny claims or cancel a policy if the insured’s application misrepresents a fact that was material to the insurance company’s risk.
-However, the insurance company may still be acting in bad faith if they know or should know that adverse medical history could be used to deny a claim.
+Section 627.409 of the Florida Statutes authorizes an insurer to deny claims or cancel a policy if the insured’s application misrepresents a fact that was material to the insurance company’s risk.